tednaseri/Insurance_Claim_Prediction/README.md

 The dataset for this project can be download from this link: https://www.kaggle.com/c/porto-seguro-safe-driver-prediction/data

 # More Details:
-More details is provided in my personal website at https://www.tednaseri.com/car_insurance
+More details are provided on my website at https://www.tednaseri.com/car_insurance